Increased incentives help income-qualified households add solar and battery storage

 In addition to the eligibility requirements listed in the Steps tab, to participate you must own and live in a single-family home, manufactured home, floating home, or multifamily residence that is either an attached side-by-side unit or a duplex, triplex or fourplex.
 You must also meet Energy Trust’s income qualifications listed below.

 Note: Income includes all gross wages, tips, rental income, public assistance, social security or pensions, income from self-employment, alimony, interest or any other sources of income defined by the IRS income tax return for the previous tax year.

 Your Energy Trust cash incentive amount depends on the size of your system and your electric utility.

 |Portland General Electric||$0.90/watt, $5,400 maximum per home||$750/kWh, $10,000 maximum per home|

 |Pacific Power||$1.00/watt, $6,000 maximum per home||$750/kWh, $10,000 maximum per home|

 Special qualification rules and restrictions apply.
 Incentive offers are subject to funding availability and may change at any time.
 Check with your contractor.

 Note: Energy Trust provides technical assistance and financial incentives but does not develop, sell or install energy systems or equipment.
 This work is done by independent businesses that are solely responsible for the quality and performance of their installations.

-- Tips on choosing a solar contractor and comparing bids
+- Read tips on choosing a solar contractor and comparing bids

 - Learn about net metering